Giulia Quadrifoglio Tuning (Massimo/Estrema)

 But then there’s the big question.
 How much torque and power has the Alfa/Ferrari engineers left?
 By default, the specified power is almost exactly correct.
 The torque we measure is slightly higher than the promised 600 Nm.
 Not unusual.
 Only 6 to 7% more.
 About 640 Nm.

 In particular, we expected a decent torque gain and a somewhat smaller power gain.
 But the facts are different.
 In terms of torque the increase is 70 to 80 Nm.
 The power increases by about 50 hp on average.
 We write ”average” because it depends.
 The 2.9 V6 is very powerful.
-External variables have an influence.
+External variables have the biggest influence on power and torque.
 Think of fuel quality, intake temperature, intercooler temperature, gearbox temperature and the duration of the engine’s full power supply.
-Under ideal conditions we measure about 570 hp and 720 Nm.
-If it all gets a bit hotter and the fuel is not of super quality fuel then you may see only 30hp gains.
+Under ideal conditions we measure about Massimo: 570 hp and 720 Nm/ Estrema: 600Hp+ and 804Nm Tq.
+If it gets warmer out and the fuel is not high grade/High Octane then you may see reductions in power which can also be seen on stock tuning.

 Another trick- Intercooler Technology